valerioarvizzigno/homecraft_vertex_lab/README.md

        - The Elastic cluster's "cloudID"
        - The Elastic API key to let Dataflow connect with Elastic(check [here](https://www.elastic.co/guide/en/cloud/current/ec-api-keys.html) how to generate one)
        - The index name as "bigquery-thelook-order-items".
 Dataflow will automatically create this new index where all the table lines will be sent.
-       - The dataset and table you want to read from (first field of the Optional Parameters): bigquery-public-data.thelook_ecommerce.order_items
+       - The dataset and table you want to read from (first field of the Optional Parameters): bigquery-public-data.thelook_ecommerce.order_items (some regions need bigquery-public-data:thelook_ecommerce.order_items instead - : after project name instead of .)
        - Elastic username and password
        - Launch the job